syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Set-the-Width-of-a-Column.md

 documentation: ug
 ---

-# How to Set the Width of a Column in Windows Forms GridDataBoundGrid(Classic)
+# How to Set the Width of a Column in Windows Forms GridDataBoundGrid

 In order to change the width of columns in GridDataBoundGrid, you must do the following.